 - Finally, you can use the zip/unzip method described below.

-To migrate your documents without going through an external server, you can create an archive (or archives) of your documents in Notebooks 6, send the archive to Notebooks 8, extract it and you are done.
+To migrate your documents without going through an external server, you can create an archive (or archives) of your documents in Notebooks 6, send the archive to Notebooks 8 and extract it.
 The steps in detail:

 - Install the latest version of Notebooks 6, which allows you to compress the whole contents of Notebooks from its top level.